pydanny/daniel.feldroy.com/posts/2022-05-07-farewell-aaron-and-company.md

 ![](/aaronco/History1.png)

-_This photo of the company catalog taken in autumn of 1958 features either my great-grandfather or grandfather.
-Waiting for an answer on who it actually might be._
+_This photo of the company catalog taken in autumn of 1958 features my grandfather._

 ![](/aaronco/History2.jpg)